-The LPFA is staffed by a group of seventeen diverse professionals that bring expertise in public finance, program development and student loans.
+The LPFA is staffed by a group of ten diverse professionals that bring expertise in public finance, program development and student loans.
 Please click on the links below to help you reach the right person to assist you.

 President and CEO